FABLE-3DXRD/scanning-xray-diffraction/README.rst

 Installation
 ===============================
-Installation via pip is technically possible as
+Installation via pip is available as

 .. code-block::

     pip3 install s3dxrd

-However, the latest ImageD11 1.9.7 is not currently available at pypi, thus this dependecy must be manually installed first. `Checkout the repo for how to do this`_:

-.. _Checkout the repo for how to do this: https://github.com/FABLE-3DXRD/ImageD11

 For manuall installation, first get the code to your local machine by: